 Hours limitation.
 A student with a 3.00 or above cumulative grade point average (GPA) may register for 19 hours without approval.
+First-time freshmen may register for no more than 17 credit hours their first semester.
 Except by approval of the dean of the college in which the student's major is based, a student with less than a "B" (3.00) average may not register for more than 17 credit hours.
 A student on academic probation or admitted on restriction may not register for more than 15 credit hours without approval of the dean of the college in which the student's major is based and the director of the academic success center.
 No student may register for 20 or more credit hours in a fall or spring semester, excluding two-week courses in January and May, without approval of a petition by the dean of the college in which the student has selected a major and the associate vice president for academics.

 Part-time.
-Students carrying fewer than 12 credit hours in any semester are considered part-time and are ineligible for institutional honors or scholarship assistance during that semester and may not remove academic probation or suspension except by raising their cumulative GPA to the required level.
+Students carrying fewer than 12 credit hours in any semester are considered part-time and are ineligible for institutional honors during that semester and may not remove academic probation or suspension except by raising their cumulative GPA to the required level.